 Naturally, with chronic conditions, such as diabetes and arthritis, this can prove very costly over the lifetime of the pet.
 Most people with Per-condition and, more often, Lifetime policies don’t usually encounter this problem, though every case is different.

 Bought By Many has designed the only pet insurance that covers recent medical conditions.
-Our Pre-Existing policy offers a limited amount of cover for recent conditions, but not chronic conditions, and up to £7,000 of vet fees a year for new issues.
+Our Pre-Existing policy offers a limited amount of cover for chronic conditions, as long as they weren't experienced in the three months before the start of the policy, and up to £7,000 of vet fees a year for new issues.

 Even when the insurance company is willing to continue to cover an ongoing condition, it usually means the owner sees a big hike in premiums.
 This is because the pet will now cost the insurance company money, and so they want to cover their increased cost.